Batesian vs. Mullerian Mimicry

 It has long been believed that these butterflies were an example of Batesian mimicry.
 Batesian mimicry is when a species mimics the warning signals of another species without having the characteristics that make it undesirable to their shared predator.
 Think of it like hiding your favorite chocolates in a bag of raisins.
 Those chocolates still taste as delicious as ever, but, thinking that only raisins are inside that bag, many people may walk right on by.

-Not long ago, scientists believed the viceroy was an attractive meal for birds, but had evolved to mimic the colorations of the venomous monarch to deter predators.
+Not long ago, scientists believed the viceroy was an attractive meal for birds, but had evolved to mimic the colorations of the toxic monarch to deter predators.
 However, several innovative studies in the 1990s taught us that this isn’t actually the case (though many people still believe it is).
 A couple of scientists set out to remove the wings from viceroys, monarchs and queens, and feed the wingless butterflies to birds.
 The theory was that if viceroys actually tasted better than monarchs, they would be eaten far more often than the monarchs or queens when their warning colors were removed.
 What the scientists found, however, was that the birds spit out the viceroys as often as they spit out the monarchs.

 These studies indicated that the monarch and viceroy butterflies, long considered as examples of batesian mimicry, are actually expressing Mullerian mimicry.
 Mullerian mimicry is when two species share similar anti-predator characteristics (in this case, inedibility) and co-mimic each other.